Māngere Bridge (bridges): Old Māngere Bridge

 A plan to replace the old wooden bridge was adopted by Māngere ratepayers in May 1911.
 Designed by R.F.
 Moore, the designer of Grafton Bridge and Queens Wharf, it was also built by the same company, the Ferro-Concrete Company of Australasia (in a time when almost all bridges in the country were being built by the Public Works Department).
 The 246 m 17-span ferro-concrete bridge was constructed between 1912 and 1916, and at the time was known as the New Mangere Bridge.
 In late 1913, scoria from Māngere Mountain was used to create a filled wall on the Māngere side of the bridge, while construction of the ferro-concrete structure continued through 1914 and 1915.
 The ferro-concrete beams and piles of bridge were created using prefabricated concrete, a very unusual method of construction in New Zealand at the time.
 This ferro-concrete bridge with driven concrete piles was considered a substantial engineering achievement in its time.
 With a width of 11.6m, it allowed for a double tram track.
 The bridge however did not provide for enough clearance to let anything but small boats pass under it.
 A small section of the bridge opened in January 1915, while construction on the full structure continued and dismantling work on the old bridge began.
 The bridge was officially opened on 31 May 1915 by Prime Minister William Massey, a resident of Māngere.

 By 1927, repair works on the concrete structure were needed due to degradation.
 In World War II, an anti-tank road block was erected on the bridge near the middle of the spans, with a small sentry shelter close by.
 These structures were later removed, and it is unclear whether the bridge had also been mined.
-In 1966, the bridge began to experience much higher traffic volumes after the opening of the new Auckland International Airport at Māngere.
+From 1966, the bridge experienced much higher traffic volumes after the opening of the new Auckland International Airport at Māngere.
 It soon proved to have too little capacity, and sinking foundation piles created issues.
 A temporary bailey bridge was erected by the Ministry of Works in 1980, covering the most deteriorated parts of the bridge.
 The bridge was closed in 1983 to motor vehicles.
 A 300 ft container transport, the Spirit of Resolution, crashed into the bridge on 8 October 2005 as it attempted to leave a nearby Port of Onehunga berth during winds estimated later as being between 30 and 40 knots (with stronger gusts) and against a strong incoming tide.
 The collision occurred despite the ship's bow thrusters working at full power and a small harbour tug assisting.

 Due to problems with the quality of the concrete and steel, it was initially envisioned that the bridge would be dismantled and replaced by a newly designed footbridge.
 Due to complaints about this course of action, plans for its removal were not finalised until 2012.
 Construction of a replacement structure, designed for walking, cycling and fishing, was scheduled for 2015, the centenary of the opening of the old bridge.